 The School uses a range of initial intervention strategies to help pupils manage their behaviour and to reduce the likelihood of suspension and permanent exclusion.
 These strategies aim to help pupils understand behavioural expectations and provide support for pupils who struggle to meet those expectations.

 Intervention strategies used in the School include:

-- frequent and open engagement with parents, including home visits if deemed necessary; - providing mentoring and coaching; - short-term behaviour report cards or longer-term behaviour plans; and - Risk assessments
+- frequent and open engagement with parents, including home visits if deemed necessary; - providing mentoring and coaching; - short-term behaviour improvement plans or longer-term behaviour plans; - engaging with local partners and agencies to address specific challenges such as poor anger management, a lack of resilience and difficulties with peer relationships and social skills.